 Prior to installation of the landing gear, correctly size the legs to the trailer.
-There MUST be 12" (304.8 mm) minimum ground clearance, when the landing gear is fully retracted.
+It is recommended to have 12" (305 mm) minimum ground clearance when the landing gear is fully retracted.

-Ensure that the legs have sufficient travel to raise the trailer from the fifth wheel 1-3" (25.4 - 76.2 mm) without overextension.
-DO NOT force the landing gear past its stops.
+Ensure that the legs have sufficient travel to raise the trailer from the fifth wheel a minimum of 1" (25 mm), preferably 3" (76 mm) without over-extension.
+DO NOT attempt to force the landing gear past its stops.

-Failure to operate the landing gear within the maximum extension or retraction including repeated winding to its physical stops could, if not avoided, cause damage to the landing gear.
+Failure to prevent maximum extension or retraction including repeated winding to its physical stops could cause hard cranking which, if not avoided, could result in minor/ moderate injury or component damage.